awsdocs/amazon-mwaa-user-guide/doc_source/call-mwaa-apis-cli.md

 # Creating an Apache Airflow CLI token<a name="call-mwaa-apis-cli"></a>

 You can use the commands on this page to generate a CLI token, and then make Amazon Managed Workflows for Apache Airflow \(MWAA\) API calls directly in your command shell\.
 For example, you can get a token, then deploy DAGs programmatically using Amazon MWAA APIs\.
 The following section includes the steps to create an Apache Airflow CLI token using the AWS CLI, a curl script, a Python script, or a bash script\.
 The token returned in the response is valid for 60 seconds\.

+**Note**
+ The AWS CLI token is intended as a replacement for synchronous shell actions, not asynchronous API commands\.
+As such, available concurrency is limited\.
+To ensure that the web server remains responsive for users, it is recommended not to open a new AWS CLI request until the previous one completes successfully\.

 **Contents**
 + [Prerequisites](#call-mwaa-apis-cli-prereqs)